 Professor Emeritus at Concordia University of Edmonton Dr. John Hooper served as Professor and Director of the School of Music.
 In addition to conducting several choral and handbell ensembles, he taught conducting, choral technique, theory and aural skills, among others.

 Currently he is an examiner for the London College of Music through the University of West London.
 His work has taken him throughout southeast and south-central Asia as well as Africa and the Middle East.
-He has served as an evaluator and adjudicator for the Indonesia University Sacred Choral Festival Pesparawi, the Singapore Youth Festival, the City of Hobart (Australia) Eisteddfod, the Hong Kong Handbell Olympics, the Handbells Asia Festival in Malaysia, and several local festivals throughout Alberta.
+He has served as an evaluator and adjudicator for the Singapore Youth Festival, the Indonesia University Sacred Choral Festival Pesparawi, A Voyage of Songs (Thailand), the North Sumatra International Choral Competition (Indonesia), the City of Hobart (Australia) Eisteddfod, the Hong Kong Handbell Olympics, the Handbells Asia Festival in Malaysia, and several local festivals throughout Alberta.
 He was a guest clinician at Choralfest South in Calgary, sponsored by the Alberta Choral Federation, at the Canadian Cantando Festival in Edmonton, as for several local and international ensembles.

 He has also developed and led professional development seminars in foundational conducting, a guide to rehearsal, expressive musicianship, and techniques for voice and handbells.
-These programs, along with his particular interest in Canadian and sacred choral repertoire, has led to many conference and workshop presentations, including those for the Ars Choralis (Croatia) Australian National Choral Association, Handbell Society of Australasia, Handbell Ringers of Japan, Philippine Choral Directors Association, Singapore Ministry of Education, American Choral Directors Association, American Guild of English Handbell Ringers, Alberta Guild of English Handbell Ringers, Handbell Guilds of Canada, Alberta Choral Federation, Music Alberta, and the Alberta Teachers’ Association, and residencies in Indonesia and Australia.
+These programs, along with his particular interest in Canadian and sacred choral repertoire, has led to many conference and workshop presentations, including those for the Choral Directors Association of Singapore, the North Sumatra International Choir Competition, Ars Choralis (Croatia) Australian National Choral Association, Handbell Society of Australasia, Handbell Ringers of Japan, Philippine Choral Directors Association, Singapore Ministry of Education, American Choral Directors Association, American Guild of English Handbell Ringers, Alberta Guild of English Handbell Ringers, Handbell Guilds of Canada, Alberta Choral Federation, Music Alberta, and the Alberta Teachers’ Association, and residencies in Indonesia and Australia.

 Dr. Hooper established the handbell program at Concordia, having conducted the Concordia Handbell Ensemble and Jubiloso!, an auditioned community handbell choir which has twice performed at the Handbell Guilds of Canada’s biennial national convention, The Ringing Link.
 He was invited by the Handbell Guilds of Canada to be the Canadian conductor at the International Handbell Symposium in Brisbane, Queensland, Australia and in Osaka, Japan.
-He was also a featured conductor at the the Handbell Ringers of Great Britain‘s National Residential Ringing Week the Handbell Ringers of Japan‘s National Festival, Hong Kong’s International Handbell Festival, Handbell Asia Festival in Malaysia, as well as the Ringing Link in London, Ontario, and Classic Bronze in Edmonton, Alberta.
+He was also a featured conductor at Belleship in Hong Kong, the Handbell Ringers of Great Britain‘s National Residential Ringing Week, the Handbell Ringers of Japan‘s National Festival, Hong Kong’s International Handbell Festival, Handbell Asia Festival in Malaysia, as well as Canada’s national festival, The Ringing Link, in London, Ontario, and Classic Bronze in Edmonton, Alberta.

 He has written and arranged music for handbells, choirs, and other instruments.
 Several of his works have won the Fred Merrett Contest for New Compositions sponsored by the Alberta Guild of English Handbell Ringers, including Introspection, Intrada, Gathering, Toccata, and Agnus Dei.
 The latter two are published by From the Top Publishing.
 Passacaglia Chromatica was honoured by Portland, Oregon’s Bells of the Cascades in their Composition Contest.
 Toccata was the Canadian composition featured at the International Handbell Symposium in Liverpool, England and Gathering was performed by the Festival Choir at the International Handbell Symposium in Vancouver, B.C.

 Commissioned to write for the 100th anniversary of Robertson-Welsey United Church, Hooper set A New Creed, which was received with acclaim by those present, including the moderator of the United Church of Canada.
+A Choral Compline was premiered by The Kong’s University combined choirs in December 2018.
 The Strawberry Grows, for women’s choir was featured in SkirtsAfire HERarts Festival.
 His setting of Io Vivat will be premiered by Pro Coro Canada in November 2016.
 Several hymn arrangements and historical editions have been performed locally and internationally.